-Taking advantage of my week off work staycation in July and the decent weather we were having I decided to cash in several of my brownie points accumulated this year and have a decent explore around East Sussex.
-I ended up with my longest ride of 2020, which was also my longest ever ride to date, this was a ride that would consist of 1 Abbey, 3 castles, 1 tower, 1 Observatory and a Mermaid (Street)!
+Taking advantage of my week of work staycation in July and the decent weather we were having I decided to cash in several brownie points accumulated this year and have a decent explore around East Sussex.
+I ended up with my longest ride of 2020, which was also my longest ever ride to date, this was a ride that consisted of 1 Abbey, 3 castles, 1 tower, 1 Observatory and a Mermaid (Street)!

 I set off heading out of Eastbourne towards Pevensey Castle, whose ruins stand on what was once a peninsula projecting from the Sussex coast.
 This naturally defensible site, first fortified by the Romans, was most famously the place where the Norman Conquest of England began when William the Conqueror landed there on 28 September 1066.
 He built temporary defences at Pevensey, probably within the Roman fort, and later a great medieval castle developed inside its walls.